Scope is a mechanism to let an application request limited access to a user’s data.

 The challenge when defining scopes for your service is to not get carried away with defining too many scopes.
-Users need to be able to understand the scope of the authorization they are granting, and this will be presented to the user in a list.
-When presented to the user, they need to actually understand what is going on.
+Users need to be able to understand what level of access they are granting to the application, and this will be presented to the user in some sort of list.
+When presented to the user, they need to actually understand what is going on and not get overwhelmed with information.
 If you over-complicate it for users, they will just click “ok” until the app works, and ignore any warnings.

 Read vs. Write

 Read vs write access is a good place to start when defining scopes for a service.
 Typically read access to a user’s private profile information is treated with separate access control from apps wanting to update the profile information.